By using our website, you agree to our use of cookies (Visit our privacy policy).

 Those disparities make it uniquely difficult to estimate the median or average salary for professional voice talent.

-ZipRecruiter, for example, places the national average at $76,297 per year.
+ZipRecruiter, for example, places the national average at $100,198 per year, but there’s more variance than in some other industries.

 Voice acting has grown dramatically over time, and there’s no reason to think this trend will slow down anytime soon.

-The field has been forced to adapt to customer preferences, technological developments, and other factors since its inception, so it’s impossible to predict what it will look like in five or ten years.
+The field has adapted to customer preferences, technological developments, and other factors since its inception, so it’s impossible to predict what it will look like in five or ten years.

 Here at Voice Crafters, we work with amazing voice actors who have a diverse range of talents.